-Effective content is widely seen as the foundation of all good marketing.
-It’s the core business strategy for 72% of marketers; 60% say that it’s important or very important to their marketing strategy, and 56% rely on content engagement data for lead nurturing.
+Effective content creation is widely seen as the foundation of all good eCommerce marketing.
+It’s the core business strategy for 72% of marketers; 60% say that it’s important or very important to their eCommerce content marketing strategy, and 56% rely on content engagement data for lead nurturing.
+Creating content is the best way to raise brand awareness and highlight what your online store has to offer.

 When your marketing content hits the right note, it can feel like magic.

-Relevant, useful and engaging content establishes a rapport with your audience and builds a community, but that magic doesn’t just happen.
-Choosing the right topics, content format, tone of voice, image ratios, and content lengths is tricky, because each one plays a major part in your brand messaging and in shaping the types of audience you attract.
+Relevant, useful, and engaging quality content establishes a rapport with your audience and building a community and brand loyalty, but that magic doesn’t just happen.
+Choosing the right topics, content format (ex. video content), tone of voice, image ratios, and content lengths is tricky, because each one plays a major part in your brand messaging and in shaping the types of audience you attract.

 But producing effective marketing content is not easy.
-The top factor for a successful content strategy is the marketing team’s ability to resonate with the right audience’s values and interests, yet only 30% of marketers succeed in creating persona-focused content that is targeted to different audience segments, and just 12% manage customer journey-focused content.
+The top factor for a successful content strategy is the marketing team’s ability to resonate with potential customers' interests, yet only 30% of marketers succeed in creating persona-focused content that is targeted to different audience segments, and just 12% manage customer journey-focused content.

-There’s an ocean of content out there, with more blogs, podcasts, infographics, videos, webinars and social channels appearing every day.
-Making your content stand out and attract eyes is tough, but tailoring it to your target audience is even tougher.
+There’s an ocean of content out there, with more blogs, podcasts, infographics, videos, youtube channels, webinars and social channels appearing every day.
+Making your eCommerce brand's content stand out and attract eyes is tough, but tailoring it to your target audience is even tougher.

-Fortunately, there are ways to make sure your content resonates with the people you most want to connect with.
+Fortunately, there are ways to make sure your content resonates with the niche audience you most want to connect with.
 Here are five go-to ways to create engaging content:

 - Run A/B tests